Apply for information to be exempt from publication

 Fees apply to cover the cost of processing your application.
 Go to our fees page

 What information can be exempt from publication?

-Exempt information refers to information that is not included in publicly available versions of an assessment report or in notices in the Chemical Gazette.
+Exempt information refers to information that is not included in publicly available versions of a public report or in notices in the Chemical Gazette.
 It allows introducers of chemicals to keep certain particulars about a chemical confidential (subject to statutory criteria being met).

 Information that is defined as ‘basic information’ cannot be granted exemption from publication.
 Basic information is defined under the ICNA Act (Section 5 of the Act) as: